 A credit card has a spending limit on it.
 Someone who has a solid credit history and has responsibly used credit cards for quite some time will likely have a high credit limit.
 If you’re someone who is a first-time credit card user or someone who has one but is hesitant to swipe, it is rare that you’ll have a high credit limit.
 The limit is based off of your creditworthiness and it takes time to build.

 Credit limits can be extended for larger purchases, but this is something that is at the discretion or the creditor.
 Multiple factors are taken into consideration when deciding if you can take on a higher credit limit such as your repayment history, your most current income, job status and how long you have been a valued card member

-Even though it is common for stores to sell their items with a warranty for a limited period of time, with the use of your credit card, you’ll be able to extend this period even more.
-Extended warranties are offered by most of the major card lenders and are typically a complimentary service that will reimburse you if something organically backfires with your purchase — you obviously can’t ruin your purchase with abnormal wear and tear and ask for your money back!
+Some credit cards allow you to extend the warranty of the items you buy.
+Extended warranties are offered by most of the major card issuers and are typically a complimentary service that will reimburse you if something organically backfires with your purchase — you obviously can’t ruin your purchase with abnormal wear and tear and ask for your money back!

 Be sure sure to file your receipts and warranties for larger purchases to save yourself time in the event that you’d have to make claim.
 Not every purchase will be covered by the warranty set in place by the credit card company, so read the fine print and figure out if you’re better off paying a little extra for the store warranty.

 Some credit cards also offer purchase protection when you use the card to buy your personal items.
 This means that you have additional coverage if there is any problem with the item within a set timeframe of the purchase.